 Schooling Age Begins from 3

 The new system introduced 12 years of schooling program along with 3 years of pre-schooling or Anganwadi.
-As per the NEP, the students of age 3-6 will have pre-schooling, and this spam will be included in the schooling curriculum.
+As per the New Education Policy, the students of age 3-6 will have pre-schooling, and this spam will be included in the schooling curriculum.
 The age group has been expanded from 6 to 14 years of mandatory schooling to 3-18 years of schooling.

 The new structure of the school curriculum follows 5+3+3+4 concepts corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively.
 The Early Childhood Care and Education (ECCE) emphasized to replace the 10+2 curriculum with 5+3+3+4.